Emerging Threats and Countermeasures in Neuromorphic Systems: A Survey: Neuromorphic Hardware: Vulnerabilities and Countermeasures

+Neuromorphic and memory-based systems are also vulnerable to power-based side-channel attacks, where variations in power consumption may reveal internal states, data-dependent operations, or architectural features.
+Chen et al. \cite{chen2025power} address this problem from a memristive cryptographic-circuit perspective by proposing a power-balanced hiding strategy based on memristor groups.
+Their approach aims to equalize the power cost of logic operations during writing and reading cycles, reducing the dependence between logic inputs and observable power traces.

-Architectural-level countermeasures have also been proposed to reduce side-channel leakage in neuromorphic and logic-in-memory systems.
-In \cite{masoumi_novel_2020}, a hybrid CMOS/memristor implementation of the AES algorithm was shown to resist Differential Power Analysis (DPA) by leveraging the intrinsic non-linear and multilevel behavior of memristors.
-These characteristics introduced unpredictable power consumption profiles, reducing the correlation between processed data and leakage patterns.
-Using circuit simulations and DPA models in MATLAB and Synopsys, the study demonstrated improved security at lower energy cost.
+Architecture-level countermeasures have also been proposed to reduce side-channel leakage in neuromorphic and logic-in-memory systems.
+In \cite{masoumi_novel_2020}, a hybrid CMOS/memristor implementation of the AES algorithm was shown to resist DPA by leveraging the intrinsic non-linear and multilevel behavior of memristors.
+These characteristics introduced less predictable power consumption profiles, reducing the correlation between processed data and leakage patterns.
+Using circuit simulations and DPA models in MATLAB, Synopsys, HSPICE, and Cadence Spectre, the study reported improved DPA resistance and lower simulated energy consumption for the hybrid CMOS/memristor design.
+However, physical measurements were performed only for the CMOS baseline, while the memristive implementation remained simulation-based.

 Similarly, the vulnerability of circuits to power side-channel leakage has been examined in \cite{iranfar_layout-oriented_2024}.
-These architectures are often proposed for neuromorphic systems due to their non-volatility and energy efficiency, yet their resistance to Differential and Correlation Power Analysis remains uncertain.
-Using Monte Carlo simulations and deviation, the study evaluated logic gates and memory blocks under varying conditions.
+These architectures are often proposed for neuromorphic systems due to their non-volatility and energy efficiency, yet their resistance to DPA and CPA remains uncertain.
+Using Monte Carlo simulations and process-variation analysis, the study evaluated logic gates and memory blocks under varying conditions.
 The results showed that symmetric layouts, particularly those using Pre-Charge Sense Amplifiers (PCSAs), achieved the lowest leakage.
 In contrast, asymmetric designs exhibited high data-dependent variation.
-These findings underscore the importance of layout-aware countermeasures, such as power balancing and symmetry enforcement, to secure logic-in-memory architectures deployed in neuromorphic and cryptographic applications.
+These findings underscore the importance of layout-aware countermeasures, such as power balancing and symmetry enforcement, to secure architectures deployed in neuromorphic and cryptographic applications.

+Overall, existing work shows that power side-channel leakage is a credible concern for neuromorphic, in-memory, and emerging-memory architectures, but the strength of the evidence remains uncertain.
+FPGA-based studies provide actual measured traces, while many IMC, memristive, and NVM-crossbar analyses remain simulation studies.
+Post-layout and variation-aware studies offer stronger circuit-level evidence, particularly when they report area, delay, and power.
+However, fabricated-chip measurements under realistic device variability, noise, temperature, and workload conditions remain limited.
+This gap is important because several proposed defenses reduce leakage only by introducing trade-offs in power, latency, mapping complexity, or hardware overhead.